 To minimize the risk of data exposure, Gravitational follows the principles of least privilege through a team-based-access-control model when provisioning system access.
 Gravitational personnel are authorized to access Customer Data based on their job function, role, and responsibilities.
-Access rights to production environments that are not time-based are reviewed at least annually.
+Access rights to production environments that are not time-based are reviewed at least quarterly.
 An employee’s access to Customer Data is promptly removed upon termination of their employment.
 In order to access the production environment, an authorized user must have unique credentials with multi-factor authentication enabled.
 Before an engineer is granted access to the production environment, access must be approved by management.
 Gravitational logs high risk actions and changes in the production environment.
 Gravitational leverages automation to identify any deviation from internal technical standards that could indicate anomalous/unauthorized activity to raise an alert within minutes of a configuration change.

 11.2 Password Controls